Georgia US Senate race will pit Warnock against Walker

 “I know his story,” Leonard said.
 “Especially when he was a child, he was bullied and he built himself up by running against trains.
 That takes a lot of gumption.”

 But some of his Republican opponents had questioned Walker's electability.
-Walker has a history of violence against women and has made multiple gaffes on the campaign trail.
-He also skipped the primary debates.
+Walker has a history of violence against women and also skipped the primary debates.
 He has been open about his long struggle with mental illness and acknowledged violent urges.

 The other GOP primary candidates were: retired brigadier general Jon McColumn; contractor and Air Force veteran Kelvin King and former state Rep. Josh Clark.